Chapter 5120:1-1 Release

 (K) No offender shall be subject to a revocation of parole, or the imposition of a jail or prison sanction solely for nonpayment of the supervision fee.
 No offender’s supervision shall be extended, nor shall a final release from supervision be denied, solely for nonpayment of supervision fees.
 However, the payment or nonpayment of fees may be considered by the supervising officer, in addition to other factors relating to the offender’s performance under supervision, in deciding whether to recommend a final release from parole supervision or to recommend an early termination of the period of the offender’s post-release control.
 The payment or nonpayment of fees may be considered by a hearing officer, in addition to other factors relating to the offender’s performance under supervision, in any violation proceeding.

-(L) If an offender receives a final release from parole, or termination of PRC supervision, and has unpaid supervision fees, the supervision fee administrator shall notify the offender, in writing, of the total unpaid amount, and demand the payment of that amount in full.
-If payment is not received in forty-five days, the supervision fee administrator shall certify the overdue amount to the attorney general’s office – revenue recovery section, for collection.
+(L) If an offender receives a final release from parole, or termination of post-release control supervision, and has unpaid supervision fees, the supervision fee administrator shall notify the offender, in writing, of the total unpaid amount, and demand the payment of that amount in full.
+If payment is not received in forty-five days, the supervision fee administrator shall certify the overdue amount to the attorney general's office - revenue recovery section, for collection.

 (M) The department of rehabilitation and correction may expend funds in the offender financial responsibility fund for goods and services of the same type as those for which offenders are assessed.
-The money collected as supervision fees shall be used strictly for goods and services related to the supervision of offenders.
+The money collected as supervision fees shall be used strictly for goods and services related to the supervision or rehabilitative needs of offenders.

 (N) The division of parole and community services shall monitor the collection of supervision fees and annually report the following information: